 WHat is URL:Phishing?

-Phishing is a type of social engineering attack in which cybercriminals trick victims into handing over sensitive information or installing malware.
-As I have mentioned, this detection name means that your antivirus blocked the connection to a malicious website.
-In some cases, especially with free variants of Avast or AVG antiviruses, URL:Phishing may be just a false detection.
-Free anti-malware programs usually do not have an automatic database update function, so the databases of this security tool remain the same since the installation.
-Because of some mistakes of the heuristic engine, your security tool may block a legit site that contains no malicious links or elements.
+URL:Phishing is a kind of social engineering attack in which cybercriminals deceive victims into divulging sensitive information or installing malware.
+As previously mentioned, the URL:Phishing detection signifies that your antivirus has blocked access to a malicious website.
+However, in some cases, particularly with free versions of Avast or AVG antiviruses, URL:Phishing may be a false detection.
+Free anti-malware programs often lack automatic database updates, resulting in their security tools utilizing outdated databases since installation.
+Due to heuristic engine errors, your security tool may erroneously block a legitimate website that contains no malicious links or elements.

 Remove the viruses with GridinSoft Anti-Malware

 - Download GridinSoft Anti-Malware by pressing the button above.
 Install it to proceed the malware removal.
 Right after the installation program will offer you to start the Standard scan.

 - Standard scan takes 3-6 minutes.
 It checks the disk where the system keeps its files.
 The majority of viruses place their files on that disk.

 - After the scan is over, you can choose the action for each detected malicious item.
 For adware and browser hijackers, the default action is “Delete”.
 Press “Apply” to remove the viruses from your computer.